Dosage form: tablet

 The following serious adverse reactions are discussed in greater detail in other sections of the label:

-- Benzodiazepine withdrawal syndrome [see Warnings and Precautions (5.2)]
+- Dependence and Withdrawal Reactions [see Warnings and Precautions ( 5.3)]

 A double-blind, controlled sleep laboratory study (N=30) in elderly patients compared the effects of Quazepam 7.5 mg and 15 mg to that of placebo over a period of 7 days.
 Both the 7.5 mg and 15 mg doses appeared to be well tolerated.
 Caution must be used in interpreting this data due to the small size of the study.